-Karen gave all our dogs different names.
+Karen gave all their dogs different names.
 Izzy became Peach Nut.
 They all answered to their old names, but their new names, too.
 Only Pebbles stayed Pebbles.
-A good new name for Pebbles would be Oompa Loompa, although I already call her Fat Warthog.
+A good new name for Pebbles would be Oompa Loompa, although Telly already calls her Fat Warthog.

-A few days after we got back from Mexico I came down with the flu and had to stay in bed.
-Pebbles lay on the floor beside me.
+A few days after they got back from Mexico she came down with the flu and had to stay in bed.
+Pebbles lay on the floor beside her.
 Fat Pebbles always does what is needed when the flu hits.